 Sara Darweesh: National Exchange Officer (NEO)

-During Plenary 3, 6th of March, 2020, we got to present our candidature to the world.
+During Plenary 3, 6th of March, 2020, we presented our candidature to the world.
 The presentation covered our history as an association, the work we had done during all those years, our local committees, financial sustainability and IFMSA participations.
-Each member from the Team of Official contributed to the wonderful presentation.
-Following our presentation was a Q&A segment in which any National Member Organisation get to ask us any question regarding our candidature application.
-For that, our Honourable Alumni, Sultan Jarboue Salaheldin, was present heading the plenary session representing our association to answer any question about MSANC due to his exceptional experience.
+Each member from the Team of Official contributed to the beautiful presentation.
+Following our presentation was a Q&A segment in which any National Member Organisation asks us any question regarding our candidature application.
+For that, our Honourable Alumni, Sultan Jarboue Salaheldin, was presently heading the plenary session representing our association to answer any question about MSANC due to his exceptional experience.

 Unfortunately, once again our members encountered a discriminative and politically motivated statement for simply being part of Northern Cyprus.